-A. Inflatable Rafts and Dories

-All trip applications will be reviewed to determine if the numbers of rafts and/or dories are adequate in size and number in order to meet all equipment requirements (See Equipment and Sanitation sections) and boat capacities (See below).
-Commercial names on watercraft must be covered up for the duration of the trip.

-B. Fiberglass or Plastic Whitewater Canoes and Kayaks

-Kayaks and canoes must be in good condition.
+- A. Inflatable Rafts and Dories All trip applications will be reviewed to determine if the numbers of rafts and/or dories are adequate in size and number in order to meet all equipment requirements (See Equipment and Sanitation sections) and boat capacities (See below).
+Commercial names on watercraft must be covered up for the duration of the trip. - B. Fiberglass or Plastic Whitewater Canoes and Kayaks Kayaks and canoes must be in good condition, and the front deck should be reinforced with extra layers or a sturdy brace.
 All trips must have the capacity to carry the minimum equipment required (See Equipment and Sanitation sections).
 Open or canvas-decked canoes are acceptable provided paddlers have extensive high-volume river experience.
 Canoes should have sturdy reinforcements and adequate flotation.
 Carlson River Boards are rescue equipment only.
-They are NOT for floating the river in Grand Canyon National Park.

-C. Motorized Watercraft
+They are NOT for floating the river in Grand Canyon National Park. - C. Motorized Watercraft Motor-powered boats are prohibited from launching between September 16th and March 31st.
+During the remainder of the year, both oar- and motor-powered boats may launch.
+Four-stroke motors are the only type allowed on the Colorado River through Grand Canyon National Park.